Medical expert of the article

 Pathogenesis of urticaria

-A single concept, combining all forms of urticaria, is absent.
-The central mediator role of histamine in the pathogenesis of the disease is confirmed by a characteristic skin reaction, the effectiveness of antihistamines, an increase in the concentration of histamine in the blood plasma in most forms of urticaria.
+There is no single concept that unites all forms of urticaria.
+The central mediator role of histamine in the pathogenesis of the disease is confirmed by a characteristic skin reaction, the effectiveness of antihistamines, and an increase in the concentration of histamine in the blood plasma in most forms of urticaria.

-Some forms of chronic urticaria are associated with the effects of pellet proteins of eosinophils, platelet activation factor, tryptase and chymase.
+Some forms of chronic urticaria are associated with the effects of eosinophil granule proteins, platelet-activating factor, tryptase, and chymase.

-In the immune form of the disease, the primary mediators of the immediate type allergy (histamine, MRS-A, chemotactic factors of eosinophils and neutrophils, basophilic callicrein factor), released from mast cells and basophils, lead to activation of secondary mediators - kinins, complement, release of prostaglandins, serotonin.
-There is an increase in the permeability of the vessel wall and the appearance of characteristic skin elements.
+In the immune form of the disease, the primary mediators of immediate-type allergy (histamine, MRS-A, chemotactic factors of eosinophils and neutrophils, basophilic kallikrein factor), released from mast cells and basophils, lead to the activation of secondary mediators - kinins, complement, the release of prostaglandins, serotonin.
+There is an increase in the permeability of the vascular wall and the appearance of characteristic skin elements.